Frequently Asked Questions for Summit Education Initiative

 College and Career Persistence

-- Where can I find job opportunities?
+Where can I find job opportunities?

-- Where can I find job training opportunities and courses?
+Where can I find job training opportunities and courses?

+What are reverse transcripts?A student who transfers from a community college to a four-year college before earning an associate's degree may wind up with nothing to show for their work at the community college.
 However, if the student earns credits at the four-year college, often times she or he may reach out to the community college and use previous earned credits, plus the new four-year college credits, to earn the associate's degree.
 Having this degree opens doors to more opportunities.

-- The University of Akron, Kent State University, Stark State College and other local colleges and universities have many other higher education opportunities available.
+What are other higher education opportunities?The University of Akron, Kent State University, Stark State College and other local colleges and universities have many other higher education opportunities available.
 Non-traditional higher education opportunities include certification programs.
 Contact the admissions personnel at the college or university you would like to attend for more information on how to qualify and apply.

-- You may contact Phil Martucci, our College Attainment Team Strategy Leader, who will directly connect you to the local college or university you wish to attend.
+I stopped out of college, but I want to go back.
+Who should I contact?You may contact Phil Martucci, our College Attainment Team Strategy Leader, who will directly connect you to the local college or university you wish to attend.
 You may reach Phil at firstname.lastname@example.org.